-Datuk Seri Syed Ali Bin Tan Sri Abbas Alhabshee has great knowledge and executive experience in leading private, public and government controlled organisations from a broad range of industries.
-He ventured into business in the early 1980s and currently sits on the board of several private and public corporations involved in a diverse range of businesses such as Bright Packaging Industry Berhad, UZMA Berhad, Perbadanan Nasional Berhad and Redtone International Berhad.
+Datuk Seri Syed Ali Bin Tan Sri Abbas Alhabshee, a Malaysian, age 54, is the Independent Non-Executive Chairman of the Company and he was appointed to the Board on 5 May 2010.
+He is a member of Audit, Nomination and Option Committees of the Company.
+He has great knowledge and executive experience in leading private, public and government controlled organisations from a broad range of industries.
+Datuk Seri ventured into business in the early 1980s and currently sits on the board of several private and public corporations involved in a diverse range of businesses such as Bright Packaging Industry Berhad, UZMA Berhad and Redtone International Berhad.
 He was appointed as a member of the Malaysian Senate (Dewan Negara) on 21 April 2003 until April 2009.
+Datuk Seri obtained his Professional Diploma in Leadership and Management from the New Zealand Institute of Management in 2003.
+He is currently involved in the business and strategies development of the Company.